 Ceilings Visually inspected from floor level.
-Plasterboard.
+Mainly plasterboard.
+Lath and plaster sections may remain.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Strapped and lined with plasterboard.
+Mainly plasterboard although some lath and plaster sections may remain.
+Areas are also partly finished with stonework (partly painted).

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction.
-Fitted floor coverings are present throughout restricting the inspection and no access was obtained to inspect any sub floor area.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so , and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Flooring is consistent mainly with solid/concrete flooring at ground floor level although partly overlaid with timber.
+The upper floor is of suspended timber construction.
+Fitted floor coverings present throughout restricted the inspection and no access was obtained to inspect any sub floor area.